Kyle-Kroger/Othello/README.md

 When I had started this project I had never heard of Memoization before, or if I had I didn't remember about it.
 I quickly ran into a problem that was causing my code to unlessly loop.
 I later found out that this was because every time a component renders the functions are rebuilt so are "different" even if the function code would be the same.
 This caused the app to think that a change had been made and a new render was needed.
 This new render recreated the function so a "new" change had happened causing another new render.
 This means an infinite loop had been created.

 After some reading and trying to figure out and understand the problem I came across memoization and the useCallback function of react.
+One of the main uses of useCallback is when a useEffect uses a function as a dependency.
+The hook will return the same function between react renders.
+As soon as I implemented this into my code I was able to prevent the infinite looping and everything worked as I had intended it to.

 ## Optimizations